thallia/BinaryWatch/README.md

-**CURRENT TASK:** Bwatch3-0 compiles, so most of the code should be accurate.
-Once the DS1307 RTC is here I can test it out on the hardware side of things.
+**CURRENT TASK:** the stuff got here, in the midst of setting fuse bytes for the ATmega328P to work with an external oscillator (as well as the internal 8MHz) so I can start working with the 32.768kHz crystal.
+This will allow me to try out my code for it XD

 Blog Posts following development: